devosoft/Empirical/doc/library/Evolve/systematics.rst

 The systematics.h file alone will not give you any useful information.
 You must use a test file in conjunction with the systematics manager in order to see output.

-To retreive some results we will use the file Systematics.cc which is located in Empirical/tests/Evolve/Systematics.cc.
+To retrieve some results we will use the file Systematics.cc which is located in Empirical/tests/Evolve/Systematics.cc.

 To compile to code use this command in the tests directory::